-Finally, the claimant argued again in the alternative if the court did not agree with the claimant’s reading of the legislation, that the SSWP should have at least considered the impact of preventing new claims on refugees with historic entitlement, in order to meet its duty under s.149(1) of the Equality Act 2010.
+Before the High Court, the claimant argued, again in the alternative to the statutory interpretation ground, if the court did not agree with the claimant’s reading of the legislation, that the SSWP should have at least considered the impact of preventing new claims on refugees with historic entitlement, in order to meet its duty under s.149(1) of the Equality Act 2010.

 In response to the judicial review challenge, the SSWP carried out an equality impact assessment in December 2020 to consider the impact on refugees (predicated on the government’s reading of the legislation which the High Court has now found to have been wrong).
 Whilst the EIA recognised that (on HMRC’s interpretation of the legislation), “the impact will be more prevalent within minority ethnic groups”, it superficially concluded that “this is considered to be reasonable as the provision made by UC is considered to be sufficient and in line with the UK’s international obligations."